cbarnes5/DATA-690-WANG/assignment_01/Course-Notes.md

 **Comments**
  - text preceded by # is ignored by Python interpreter
- - # normally used to comment
+ - Hashtag is normally used to comment
  - Comments can go on the same line of code (behind it), or on the line preceding the code

 **Argument Passing**